UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Additional_Resource_Requests.md

   - [Hosted dataset request form](hosted_dataset_request_form.rtf)

-# Purchase dedicated compute nodes within Legion or Myriad
+## Purchase dedicated compute nodes within Legion or Myriad

-There has previously been a programme allowing researchers to purchase compute nodes to be attached to the [Legion](Legion) cluster.
-This has been discontinued, while the new [Myriad](Myriad) cluster is installed and configured, as Myriad will replace the Legion cluster for the majority of users.
+There has previously been a programme allowing researchers to purchase compute nodes to be attached to the [Legion](Legion.md) cluster.
+This has been discontinued, as the [Myriad](Myriad.md) cluster replaces the Legion cluster for the majority of users.

 There are plans to allow the purchase of nodes for Myriad in future but these have not yet been finalised.

-# Further information
+## Further information

 For further advice or information on future hardware options, please contact <rits@ucl.ac.uk>.